-8. RATING INFORMATION - 2015/16 FINANCIAL YEAR (CONTINUED)
+8. RATING INFORMATION - 2016/17 FINANCIAL YEAR (CONTINUED)

-The general rates detailed above for the 2015/16 financial year have been determined by Council on the basis of raising the required amount to meet the deficiency between the total estimated expenditure proposed in the budget and the estimated revenue to be received from all sources other than rates and also considering the extent of any increase in rating over the level adopted in the previous year.
-The minimum rates have been determined by council on the basis that all ratepayers must make a reasonable contribution to the cost of the Local Government services/facilities.
+All Land except exempt land in the Shire of Goomalling is rated according to its Gross Rental Value (GRV) in townsites or Unimproved Value (UV) in the remainder of the Shire of Goomalling.
+The General Rates detailed above for the 2016/17 financial year have been determined by Council on the basis of raising the revenue required to meet the deficiency between the total estimated expenditure proposed in the budget and the estimated revenue to be received from all sources other than rates and also considering the extent of any increase in rating over the level adopted in the previous year.
+The minimum rates have been determined by Council on the basis that all ratepayers must make a reasonable contribution to the cost of the Local Government services/facilities.